puzzle/openshift-update-training/content/en/docs/03/_index.md

 The tutorial won't work if you only do what the instructions say.
 Here's what you have to do before starting:

-Create a new Project.
+* Create a new Project.
 Choose an identifying name, e.g. `-pipeline` with your initials or name as prefix.

-Create a PersistentVolumeClaim named, e.g., `pipeline` and 1GiB size.
+* Create a PersistentVolumeClaim named, e.g., `pipeline` and 1GiB size.

 When the tutorial asks you to start the pipeline, under **Workspaces**, choose **PVC** and select the PVC you created beforehand.

-Now you are ready to start the tutorial.
+You are now ready to start the tutorial.
 {{% /alert %}}

 To start the tutorial, click on the question mark button on the top right and choose **Quick Starts**.